sahib/rmlint/docs/rmlint.1.rst

     the existing formatters.
 See the **Formatters** section for details on the available keys.

-    If the value is omitted it is set to a truthy value.
+    If the value is omitted it is set to a true value.

 :``-a --algorithm=name`` (**default\:** *spooky*) :